OTC Markets Group: Grey market

 Securities that are not listed on any stock exchange nor formally quoted on OTC Markets or OTCBB are considered to be in the grey market.
 Unsolicited transactions are processed independently and not centrally listed or quoted.
 Trades are reported to a self-regulatory organization (SRO), which then passes the data on to market data companies.
 The grey market is also called OTOTC or Other OTC.

 As of 18 October 2023, there were 1,426 securities in the grey market.

 Compliance Data Products

 Compliance Analytics

-The Compliance Analytics Product creates a security specific risk score for all OTCQX, OTCQB, Pink and Grey securities.
+The Compliance Analytics Product creates a security specific risk score for all OTCQX, OTCQB, OTCID, Pink Limited and Grey securities.
 Risk is assessed over 19 parameters including caveat emptor, shell status, penny stock status, price/volume changes and stock promotion data.
 Recently, the product integrated "Hot Sector" information about cannabis, cryptocurrency and blockchain.

 Promotion Data

-The Promotion Data Product provides market professionals and investors with active and historical promotion data for OTCQX, OTCQB, Pink and Grey securities.
+The Promotion Data Product provides market professionals and investors with active and historical promotion data for OTCQX, OTCQB, OTCID, Pink Limited and Grey securities.